tiagomms/xr-portfolio/_posts/2024-07-28-xr-design-fellowship-module-08-assign.md

 ## Module 08 Assignment - Museum Experience: The 50th Anniversary of the Portuguese Revolution in the eyes of teenagers using Unity, Blender & GenAI

+> For this module, I was the Lead developer of an XR museum experience about the Portuguese Revolution 50 years ago.
+In which I used Unity for development, Photogrammetry and GenAI tools for 3d modelling prototyping, and mentored teenagers to design their first levels in VR.

+The project took approximately 2 months from start to finish, working after hours as lead developer amd then project manager, educator and mentor for the students.

 {% include gallery id="gallery-students-work" caption="Experience developed with students in VR using Meta Quest 2 and 3" %}

 You may access the [project's repo here](https://github.com/tiagomms/xr-bienal-coimbra-2024) or you can actually [test the project build by downloading this folder](https://drive.google.com/drive/folders/1Aj5XmXlMycrWPSCeLwS6ia7tanMFYijB?usp=drive_link) into your Meta Quest.

-I'm writing this blog two months after the project was completed, so these are mostly recollections.

-The project took approximately 2 months from start to finish, working after hours as lead developer, project manager, educator and mentor for the students.
+If you want to read more on the development process, please continue.

 ### Tools
 - Sketchfab - 3D model repo used by teenagers